EMA: too early to say whether more than two COVID-19 vaccine shots needed

-Pfizer (PFE.N) and partner BioNTech (22UAy.DE) unveiled plans on Thurday to ask U.S. and European regulators to authorise a booster dose following its two-shot regimen, based on evidence of greater risk of infection six months after inoculation and the spread of the highly contagious Delta variant. read more
+Pfizer and partner BioNTech unveiled plans on Thurday to ask U.S. and European regulators to authorise a booster dose following its two-shot regimen, based on evidence of greater risk of infection six months after inoculation and the spread of the highly contagious Delta variant.

 Our Standards: The Thomson Reuters Trust Principles.